-- Detailed description of the service to be provided;
+- A detailed description of the service to be provided;

 - Estimated cost within $100; and

-- Reason it is believed Medicare will not cover the service
+- The reason it is believed Medicare will not cover the service

 If an ABN is obtained, attach modifier -GA (waiver of liability statement issued as required by payer policy, individual case) to the line item(s) within the claim to indicate the patient has been notified.
 Utilizing ABNs and corresponding modifiers appropriately assists with compliance reporting in your office.